Irradiated Cross Linked Polyolefin Shrink Film

 Increased Clarity – The ability to use a thinner film with comparable strength increases the clarity of the shrink film.
 Irradiated cross linked shrink film also has less haze for better clarity.

-Longer Rolls – Before cross linked shrink film became popular, 60 gauge rolls were the thinnest polyolefin shrink rolls on the market.
+Longer Rolls – Before irradiated cross linked shrink film became popular, 60 gauge rolls were the thinnest polyolefin shrink rolls on the market.
 Standard 60 gauge shrink film rolls are 4,370 ft. long.
 The ability to produce thinner 45 gauge and 30 gauge shrink film enables manufacturers to sell longer rolls.
 Longer rolls mean less down time for roll changes and more time for production.

 Cross linked shrink film is more expensive than standard shrink film and is not ideal for every application.
 The higher price is often justified because it is a superior product over standard shrink film.
 See below for recommended applications of cross linked polyolefin shrink film.